Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-7-25-more-rust-type.md

 </details>
 </br>

-One thing that we should know before moving on is a `'static` bound.
+One thing that we should know before moving on is to be clear about a `'static` bound.
 According to [this post](https://stackoverflow.com/a/48018183/8163324):

 > 1. If explicitly given, use that lifetime.
 >